 I’m also a big fan of confession, but confession may not be what you think it is either.

 The issue is not what you are turning from but Who you are turning to.
 The Pharisees turned from sin every day but they never turned to Jesus.
 Turning from sin doesn’t make you righteous, just religious.

-What is the “whole counsel” of God?
+What is the whole counsel of God?

 Paul told the Ephesians “I have not hesitated to proclaim to you the whole counsel of God” (Acts 20:27).
-Some translations say, the whole “will” of God.
+Some translations say, the whole will of God.

 The whole counsel and the whole gospel are the same thing because God’s will is always good news.
 So what is the whole counsel of God that Paul proclaimed?
-He tells us just three verses earlier:
+He tells us three verses earlier:

 I consider my life worth nothing to me, if only I may finish the race and complete the task the Lord Jesus has given me—the task of testifying to the gospel of God’s grace.
 (Acts 20:24)

 Yes, grace and nothing but.
 Not grace-plus-your-confession, nor grace-plus-your-repentance – just grace.

-Well, you wouldn’t be the first religious person to have a problem with grace:
+Well, you wouldn’t be the first person to have a problem with grace:

 If you want to preach the counsel, the whole counsel, and nothing but the counsel of God, then preach Jesus and nothing else.
 He is both the will of God made flesh and the means by which God’s will comes to pass.
-Jesus is the Good News!

 How not to preach the gospel

-In my next post I want to give you some practical handles on how to proclaim the whole gospel, but let me finish here by showing you how not to preach the gospel:
+In my next article I will give you some practical handles on how to proclaim the whole gospel, but let me finish here by showing you how not to preach the gospel: Add stuff to it.

 Whenever we add things to the gospel of grace we dilute its strength and empty the cross of its saving power.

 I am sure you know them.
 They are called prayer and fasting, Bible study, the spiritual disciplines, tithes and offerings, Christian duty, the virtues, works of service, ministry, self-sacrifice, helps, missions, outreach, submission, sowing, etc. In the hands of graceless religion these good things become death-dealing burdens.

 Religion is cruel